-- SYS\$STARTUP:TCPIP\$service_SYSTARTUP.COM can be used as a repository for site-specific definitions and parameters to be invoked when service is started. - SYS\$STARTUP:TCPIP\$service_SYSHUTDOWN.COM can be used as a repository for site-specific definitions and parameters to be invoked when service is shut down.
+- SYS\$STARTUP:TCPIP\$service_SYSTARTUP.COM can be used as a repository for site-specific definitions and parameters to be invoked when service is started. - SYS\$STARTUP:TCPIP\$service SYSHUTDOWN.COM can be used as a repository for site-specific definitions and parameters to be invoked when service is shut down.

 In these file names, service is the name of the service to be started or shut down.
-For example, use TCPIP\$NTP_SHUTDOWN to shut down the NTP service.
+For example, use TCPIP\$NTP SHUTDOWN to shut down the NTP service.

-For more information, see the $HP\ TCP/IP\ Services\ for\ OpenVMS\ Management$ manual.
+For more information, refer to the HP TCP/IP Services for OpenVMS Management manual.

-3.10.4 Starting and Stopping User-Written Services
+3.11.4 Starting and Stopping User-Written Services